About the Test

 During the test

 Your doctor or another health professional will draw a sample of blood using a small needle.
-The blood is normally drawn from a vein on the inside of your elbow.
+The blood is normally drawn from a vein inside your elbow.

 During the test, you might feel a slight sting as the needle is inserted or removed.
 The entire process usually lasts less than a minute or two.